Nova-Committee/Spotting/README.md

 #### DefaultSpottingCoolDown

-The default CD(tick) of spotting, only applied after a successful spotting.
+The default CD(tick) of spotting is only applied after a successful spotting.

 #### DefaultGlowingTime